version 1.4.0 Oct 2014 See version info

 Reeds set with a rich timbre or in a complex chord will reveal more "motion".

-When you move the modulation slider in "Churn" mode to the left, the churn feature is turned on
+When you move the modulation slider in "Churn" mode to the left, the churn feature is turned on,

-and a second set of twelve volume sliders appears.
+a second timbre setting appears, and a second set of twelve volume sliders appears.

 Churn is a modulator that slowly interpolates one set of volume sliders and its associated timbre to another set.